 You can even get your kids to create their own kites days before the picnic or decide on a photography theme say nature or animals, and take turns in using the camera.
+Another good option would be to indulge them to play classic games like solitaire or perhaps board games.
 These are just some things you and your family can enjoy but some picnic areas offer attractions such as boating and fishing if you are too busy to prepare for games.

 Just be sure that these activities are available so you don’t end up setting picnic just to eat.
 Distribute the itinerary a day or two before your trip so everyone knows what to expect.

 You have to enjoy this picnic too!
 It’s not just about your kids and spouse, make this time a good opportunity to clear your mind and relax.
 While everyone is busy playing, you can always excuse yourself for a quiet time by a nice view of the park.
 Read a book or that magazine you cannot find time to browse.

 Take photographs of your kids or catch up with your spouse.
 No matter what you choose to do, just make sure to enjoy this time like everyone else.
 You’ll realize that family picnics are genuinely fun, memorable, and worthwhile.